Ucombinator/jaam/README.md

 By default, all possible nodes are collapsed.
 Double-click on them to expand the visualization graph.

-### JSONifier
+### JSON Exporter

-The JSONifier exists to help people looking to interface with our interpreter's results without the ability to interact with our serialization library.
+The JSON exporter exists to help people looking to interface with our interpreter's results without the ability to interact with our serialization library.

 After [building](#building) the project and [producing a `.jaam` file with the interpreter](#abstract-interpreter), produce JSON with:

 ```
-./bin/jaam-jsonifier $file
+./bin/jaam-json_exporter $file
 ```

 where `$file` is the path to your `.jaam` file.
 A JSON serialization will be